I joined the consulting industry straight out of college and have been supporting the evolution of client companies’ management since then.

 With this aspiration, I joined the investment management industry where I have been carrying out investments that support advancing management under the concept of a constructivist.

-I think evolution of management always happen through an iterative enlightenment with the market where both sides inspire each other.
 Japanese companies have been catering to Japanese customers which are considered to be the most demanding in the world.
 This has helped Japanese companies build up world-class competitiveness.

 The labor market also plays a unique role in Japanese style management where I see a healthy relationship between labor and management that we can pride in.